kus/cs2-modded-server/README.md

 If you want it to load on every mod on your server, you can put it in your `/custom_files/cfg/custom_all.cfg` file.

 The whitelist file is located at `/game/csgo/addons/counterstrikesharp/plugins/disabled/WhiteList/whitelist.txt` which you would put in `/custom_files/addons/counterstrikesharp/plugins/disabled/WhiteList/whitelist.txt` so it is not overwritten.

+### Failed to open libtier0.so

+`Failed to open libtier0.so (/home/steam/cs2/bin/libgcc_s.so.1: version 'GCC_7.0.0' not found (required by /lib/i386-linux-gnu/libstdc++.so.6))`

+This is because Valve ships their own copies of those libraries.
+As modern systems will have newer versions, you can safely delete the listed file from the server install.
+Do not delete the file in the system path (usually lib or lib32)[*](https://wiki.alliedmods.net/Installing_metamod:source).

+`cd /home/steam/cs2/bin/` and `rm libgcc_s.so.1` and restart the server.

 ## License